I was recently asked this question by a reader:

 Your own, your wife’s, your kid’s.
-Law School is no joke and will be a major time commitment.
-Be sure that everyone around you understands what that means.
+Law School is no joke and a major time commitment.
+Be sure everyone around you understands what it means.
 You are going to be unavailable at times.
 You won’t be able to help out as much as you did before.
-There are going to be long hours of class and studying that are going to have to be a priority in your life.
-Don’t let the people in your life get the wrong idea about your time and be disappointed later down the line.
+There are going to be long hours of class, and studying is going to be a priority in your life.
+Don’t let people in your life get the wrong idea about your time and be disappointed later down the line.
+This.
+Is.
+Huge.

 The time you spend with your wife and children will naturally be diminished.
 It will be a strain on your relationships.
-Communication, trust, and making sure everyone is inline with the end goal (graduation, passing the bar, providing for your family) will help ease that strain.
+Communication, trust, and making sure everyone is inline with the end goal (graduation, passing the bar, providing for your family) will help ease the strain.
 You will fail at this.
 That’s okay.
-When that happens, take the time to sit down with your spouse and genuinely communicate with them.
-Address any problems that have arisen and re-set your relationship.
+When it happens, take time to sit down with your spouse and genuinely communicate with them.
+Address any problems and reset your relationship.
 Don’t let things fester and go unaddressed.

 Appreciate Your Spouse

 Your spouse might not be the one in Law School, but this will impose a large burden on her as well.
-Where before she was able to rely on you for help, she now has to shoulder much of the childcare on her own.
+Before she was able to rely on you for help, now she is shouldering much of the childcare on her own.
 This will put a strain on her, and in turn, on your relationship.
 Be cognizant of it and don’t take her for granted.
-Make sure you let her know that you appreciate the hard work she is now undertaking as well.
+Make sure you let her know you appreciate the hard work she is undertaking as well.
 Surprise her with a small gift for no reason.
 Brag about her when you’re both out with friends.
 This will go a long way to smoothing over the inevitable bumps in the road.

 8 hours a night.
 Do it.
 It will improve every aspect of your life.

 Get on this now.
-You are going to be pulled in a multitude of different directions and need to plan accordingly.
+Law school pulls you in a multitude of different directions and you’ve got to plan accordingly.
 Whether it is an old fashioned day planner or something digital like a Getting Things Done program, be diligent in planning, scheduling and setting of goals.
 You can’t juggle all of it in your head.
 It needs to be put down in writing.

 Buy a Wall Calendar